rocky-linux/documentation/docs/guides/backup/tar.md

 #### `--delete` type

-1. You can also use `--delete` to delete files from the ".tar" file.
+1. You can also use `--delete` to delete files inside a `.tar` file.

     ```bash
     Shell > tar --delete -vf /tmp/log.tar tmp/tmpfile1